 External Examinations in Germany – Overview

 External examinations in Germany are for anyone who is not in a public school or an equivalent, which is an acknowledged private school (“anerkannt”).
-Instead, these examinations are not just for alumni of private schools with the status of acceptance (“genehmigt”).
-They’re just as well for single individuals of all ages who want to earn a graduation from formal education with any of the possible degrees.
+Instead, these examinations even extend beyond to alumni of private schools with the status of acceptance (“genehmigt”).
+And finally, they’re just as good for single individuals of all ages who want to earn a graduation from formal education with any of the possible degrees.

 Prerequisites to Take External Examinations in Germany